-Consider a request from Christopher and Susan Versen to close a +/- 900 sq. ft. portion of undeveloped right-of-way located between Myers Avenue and Monticello Avenue.
-The portion of undeveloped public right-of-way is adjacent to tax map parcel 26-V-1.
+Consider requests from Christopher and Susan Versen to close +/- 1,248 sq. ft. of undeveloped right-of-way and from Jeffery and Bonnie Ferguson to close +/- 1,288 sq. ft. of undeveloped right-of-way located between Myers Avenue and Monticello Avenue.
+The portions of undeveloped public right-of-way requesting to be closed are adjacent to tax map parcels 26-V-1, 27-T-1, and 26-S-15.